tsioryhaja/ngrx-coloquent/README.md

 );
 ```

-You cann add specific filter from any observable (and other state then) to filter it.
+You cann add specific filter from any observable (and other state too) to filter it.
 You just need to add a list of the observable of the data you need for the filter as second argument.

 For example: